 It is safe to feed cooked salmon to your dog.
 It can be steamed, roasted, grilled, poached, or baked without added oil or seasonings.

-Do not feed your dog raw salmon!
-Salmon that isn’t properly and thoroughly cooked could actually kill your dog.
-Raw salmon has been known to contain a parasite called Neorickettsia helminthoeca, which leads to salmon poisoning in dogs.
+Salmon (especially from the West Coast) has been known to contain a parasite called Neorickettsia helminthoeca, which leads to salmon poisoning in dogs.

 Signs of salmon poisoning are: